caerphoto/haywright/README.md

 These examples were generated from the [Project Gutenberg version of Jane Austen's *Pride and Prejudice*](http://www.gutenberg.org/ebooks/1342).
-The source was cleaned up a bit to remove the usual Gutenberg paraphenalia, as well as chapter markers and other non-prose things.
+The source was cleaned up a bit to remove the usual Gutenberg paraphernalia, as well as chapter markers and other non-prose things.
 Each is 1,000 characters in length.

 ### Sequence length 1